top of page

 Volcanic tsunamis

 The 2022 Tonga tsunami was an interesting event, with significant impacts all around the world.
 The most interesting aspect was the global tsunami that reached all the oceans and which was generated by an acoustic air wave produced by the volcanic eruption.

-Volcanic tsunamigenic mechanism can be classified in two.
-We have the classic mechanism related to caldera/flank collapses and the air wave generation.
-In the animation you can see both mechanisms.
+The volcanic tsunamigenic mechanism can be classified in two.
+One is the classic mechanism related to caldera/flank collapses and the other is related to the air wave generation.
+In the animation at the right, you can see the tsunamigenic air wave mechanism.
 Note that the air wave can actually produce two waves: couple and uncouples tsunami waves!.

 The 2022 Tonga tsunami prompted the development of a new COMCOT tsunami model code.
 This new code is meant to be used in hazard and risk assessments.
 The code includes the simulation of the air acoustic-wave generated during explosive eruptions.
 This air wave produces tsunamis via pressure changes.
+The equations are solved solved using two-way coupled nesting grids.
 The new code was validated using re-analysis data of surface atmospheric pressure and measurements of sea levels at tide gauge stations.
 The model shows very satisfactory results.
 The traditional volcanic tsunami mechanisms such as caldera/flank collapses are included in the original code of COMCOT and can be combined with the air wave, fully modeling volcanic tsunami sources.

 Meteo-tsunamis